How to Fix a Leaking Pipe

 Leaky pipes are frustrating and annoying but unfortunately they are often part of the experience of home living.
 At some point in a property’s life everyone will experience the inconvenience of a leaking pipe.

 This Red Van Plumbers guide “How to Fix a Leaking Pipe” will explain the easiest way to put a temporary halt to leaking water, until a professional like us can come to your aid with a permanent fix.

 Follow These Steps To Temporarily Stop Leaking Water Pipes

 - Turn off the main water valve – Turning off the main valve will halt the flow of new water through the system.
 The main valve is usually located near the water meter.

 - Open The Taps – By opening the faucet, you allow all the water in the system to clear the pipes.
 Dripping will stop shortly thereafter.

 - Use Plumbers Epoxy – Keep a tube or two of epoxy around the house for emergencies.
-Plumbers epoxy is sold in putty form, similar to modeling clay.
+Plumbers epoxy is sold in putty form, similar to modelling clay.

 - Apply The Epoxy – Apply enough epoxy to completely cover the pipe’s leaky spot.
 It will probably be necessary to hand-work/warm the epoxy beforehand to loosen it up for application.

-- Follow the Manufacturer’s Instructions – Follow the instruction to mold the epoxy in a large enough patch to secure the leaky area.
-If the leak is at a pipe fitting, the shaping and molding might take more patience.
+- Follow the Manufacturer’s Instructions – Follow the instruction to mould the epoxy in a large enough patch to secure the leaky area.
+If the leak is at a pipe fitting, the shaping and moulding might take more patience.
 Be liberal!

 - Allow For Hardening – The epoxy may take a few minutes to harden.
 When it has hardened firmly, try turning the water valve back on.
 Observe the pipe as the water runs through it for a few minutes.
 (You will need to open the taps for this).